 Tottenham Hotspur: Club Profile

-After being a semi-regular pre-season guest, us and them met as ‘equals’ for the first time in the 2011-2 FA Cup; Boro’ taking a star-studded Tottenham Hotspur side to a fifth round replay and even having the audacity to take the lead.
-Our relationship extends off the field too; Spurs using the Lamex as their home ground for U23 games and the like.
+After being a regular pre-season guest, us and Tottenham Hotspur met as ‘equals’ for the first time during our 2011-2 FA Cup run.
+We took a star-studded Spurs side to a fifth round replay at the Lane; even having the temerity to go ahead in front of their own fans as well.
+In addition, our relationship is a close one off the pitch; Spurs using the Lamex Stadium as their home ground for U23 games and the like.

 Players For Us... and Them